wongkc/Getting-and-Cleaning-Data/CodeBook.md

 ### Step 5

 Finally, we create a new file with the desired results, an independent tidy data set with the average of each variable for each activity and each subject.
-This will be called UCI_tidy_data.txt.
+It's called UCI_tidy_data.txt.